mmbmf1/mmbmf1/posts/postgis-setup-basics.md

 ## The Solution

 Use PostGIS geometry types and spatial functions.
+Store locations as geometry objects instead of separate latitude and longitude columns.
+PostGIS provides powerful spatial functions for distance calculations, area measurements, and spatial relationships.
+Spatial indexes (GIST) make these operations incredibly fast, even with millions of points.

 **Docker setup:**
 ```yaml